Temu19/rentmate-node-backend/README.md

 # RentMate Backend

-## React + TypeScript + Vite
+## Nodejs + express

-This is the frontend repository for RentMate, a web application for managing rental properties.
-The project is built using Vite, a modern build toolchain for JavaScript and TypeScript projects.
+This is the Backend repository for RentMate,

 ## Getting Started

 To get started with the RentMate frontend project, follow these steps:

+1. Folk the repository:
 1. Clone the repository to your local machine:

 ```